 Next, consider the

-Finally, once you determine the main color scheme for your kitchen, move onto the next step which is the layout.
+Finally, once you determine the main color scheme for your kitchen, move on to the next step, which is the layout.
 The layout of your kitchen should be functional above all else, so determine the best location for all the furniture pieces individually.
 If you’re having difficulties orienting yourself properly, you can get a piece of chalk and map out every piece of kitchen furniture on the floor.
 This will allow you to assess early on if there’s enough room in your kitchen for everything you wish to implement, which will make shopping for kitchen furniture and appliances much easier later on.

 Now that the base for your future kitchen is set, it’s time to go shopping!
 Since you probably already know how much space you’re working with, choosing the right appliances and furniture should not be too difficult.
 Since this year, functionality is put front and center, you should check out various multipurpose furniture options.
 Instead of chairs, consider placing two benches in your kitchen that has a hidden storage space under the seating part.

-Next, get a separate built-in oven and burners.
+Next, get a separate built-in oven and burner.
 They will allow you to save up much more space than a full range would.
 Additionally, consider other multipurpose appliances as well, such as the combined refrigerator.
-Realistically you don’t really need two separate units.
+Realistically, you don’t really need two separate units.
 Of course, always go for the most eco-friendly and energy-efficient options to make sure you’re not wasting energy and, well, money.
 An additional tip is to think about purchasing a comprehensive home warranty to protect these new appliances.

-Finally, install one of those practical under sink water filters to ensure that you and your family always have access to fresh (and safe) drinking water.
+Finally, install one of those practical under-sink water filters to ensure that you and your family always have access to fresh (and safe) drinking water.
 These filters have practically become a must-have in every household.
 Not only do they remove toxic chemical particles (if there are any) from the tap water, but they are also very durable and easy to install and maintain.

 Now that all the necessities are in place, it is time to grace your kitchen with a personal touch.
 First and foremost, find interesting cabinet hardware that will match the aesthetics of your custom kitchen cabinets.
-These are super cheap and usually really easy to install but they make a huge difference style-wise.
+These are super cheap and usually really easy to install, but they make a huge difference style-wise.
 If you’re looking for functionality, install larger custom kitchen cabinets to store large goods such as vacuum cleaners and cookware.
 Why not have some door-less cupboards that can be used as extra storage for books?
 Paying extra attention to these details will keep potential buyers happy.

 Next, decide on the color and material for your backsplash.
-In a monochromatic kitchen, you can even choose to go for a backsplash made of stainless steel, but if your kitchen is more colorful you can choose to make a mosaic using kitchen tiles or opt for any other look that fits your aesthetics.
+In a monochromatic kitchen, you can even choose to go for a backsplash made of stainless steel, but if your kitchen is more colorful, you can choose to make a mosaic using kitchen tiles or opt for any other look that fits your aesthetics.

 Finally, use kitchen utensils and small kitchen appliances for an additional pop of color.
 Also, decide on the lighting fixtures and wall art, because these small details also have a crucial role in the overall kitchen décor.
-For example, go for Edison light bulbs if you want to make your kitchen a bit more eclectic or choose one elaborate chandelier as the statement piece if you’re going for a more elegant vibe.
+For example, go for Edison light bulbs if you want to make your kitchen a bit more eclectic, or choose one elaborate chandelier as the statement piece if you’re going for a more elegant vibe.
 Either way, make sure that the bulbs you choose are energy

 And there you have it.
-These tips will help you out immensely if you found yourself spoiled for choice when the kitchen design is concerned.
+These tips will help you out immensely if you find yourself spoiled for choice when the kitchen design is concerned.
 As we mentioned earlier, it is very easy to become overwhelmed when faced with such a task, so having a little useful guide to keep you on the right track will prove to be very practical.
 Remember, your new kitchen should cater to all of your needs – functionality, practicality,